joshmaz/dakboard-lowellmakes/docs/index.md

 ### 1. Setup Guides

 - **Device Setup** (`device-setup.md`)
-  Step-by-step instructions for configuring Raspberry Pi or other devices to display DAKboard.
+  Step‑by‑step instructions for configuring Raspberry Pi or other devices to display DAKboard.

 - **Network & Display Setup** (`network-setup.md`)
-  Information on connecting displays, Wi-Fi/LAN considerations, and remote management.
+  Information on connecting displays, Wi‑Fi/LAN considerations, and remote management.

 ---

 ### 2. Screen Management

 - **Screen Design Guidelines** (`screen-design.md`)
-  Tips and best practices for building custom screens for Lowell Makes.
-  (Fonts, branding, layouts, content sources).
+  Tips and best practices for building custom screens for Lowell Makes (fonts, branding, layouts, content sources).

 - **Flows and Scheduling** (`flows-scheduling.md`)
   How to set up screen loops and scheduling for special events, recurring announcements, and shop updates.